Example of setting configuration via configuration file

 # whether to hide potentially sensitive information in logs (e.g., values

-# derived from ingested records, literals in queries)
+# derived from ingested records)

 show-unsafe = no